robflop/megumin.love/README.md

 # Megumin.love
 A site committed to worshipping best girl Megumin!

-Runs under NodeJS with SQLite3.
+Runs under NodeJS with Express, SQLite3 and Socket.IO.

 ## Self-hosting Usage:
 - Rename `config.sample.js` to ``config.js` and adjust as needed/wanted
-- Use `npm install` in a terminal to install dependencies
+- Run `npm install` in a terminal to install dependencies
-- Run using `node server.js`
+- Start the website using `node server.js`
 - Click!

 #### Information